Watch the video:

 This will also be part of the venue for the upcoming International Fly-fishing Festival scheduled to be held this 16-17 September 2012.

 The way I will describe the bite rate that morning is they came on and off like some kid playing with a light bulb switch.

 The fish here are often easily spooked as being a catch and release pond they have grown accustomed to our dirty tricks.
 We managed to get some bites both at the lower and upper dam but we also lost many fish either with the hooks coming off or getting our mono leader bitten off.
 At least they are biting.

-We had to stop fishing at noon and in the end we only managed to land one fish each and they are the smaller models.
+We had to stop fishing at noon and in the end we lost a couple of fish to bite-offs and snags, and only managed to land one fish each and they are the smaller models.

 Unlike some fishes that suck (or swallow), pacu bites down on their food and that is why you can get away without using a wire.
 This way you get more bites and if you get lucky, land a couple of fish.